 Errors when attributes and columns are assigned

-- Error: During the upload, an attribute/column title that has been newly created in Excel, e.g. Address information, cannot be selected in Personio.
+- Error: During the upload, an attribute/column title that has been newly created in the Excel file, e.g. Address details, cannot be selected in Personio.

-Cause: The selected Excel list contains attributes/column titles that have not yet been created in Personio.
+Cause: The selected Excel file contains attributes/column titles that have not yet been created in Personio.

 Fix: First go to Settings > Employee information and create all sections and their corresponding attributes as per the data in the Excel table.
 See this article for more information on how to create sections and attributes.

 Once this has been done, you will be able to assign all attributes to the predefined columns without any issues.

 - Error message: "Each attribute can only be mapped to one column of your uploaded file.
 You have assigned the attribute first_name more than once.
 Please correct the problem and try again."

 Cause: During step 2 of the import process (Configure columns), certain attributes have been assigned multiple times.

 Fix: When assigning attributes, make sure that each attribute is only allocated once.
 The attributes from the Excel file (on the left) have to be assigned to the correct attributes in Personio (on the right).